bibleexchange/courses/church-history/500_reformed-church/reformed-church.md

 #### Ulrich Zwingli (1484&ndash;1531) in Switzerland

-{++Zwingli became pastor of the main church in Zurich on January 1, 1519.
+Zwingli became pastor of the main church in Zurich on January 1, 1519.
 He said he would preach through the Gospel of Matthew instead of using the lectionary.
 In 1522 some of his church members ate meat during lent, and he supported them by preaching on freedom.
-Under him priests got married, images were removed from the church, and the Mass was replaced by a simple service that emphasized preaching.++} He published works against the Catholics. {++Besides being a pastor, he was also a sort of civil leader.++} He was killed in civil war and John Calvin carried on the work.
+Under him priests got married, images were removed from the church, and the Mass was replaced by a simple service that emphasized preaching.
+He published works against the Catholics.
+Besides being a pastor, he was also a sort of civil leader.
+He was killed in civil war and John Calvin carried on the work.

 #### John Calvin (1509&ndash;1564) in France and Switzerland

-{++
-Around AD 133 John Calvin broke from Catholicism, left his homeland of France, and settled in Switzerland as an exile.
+Around AD 1533 John Calvin broke from Catholicism, left his homeland of France, and settled in Switzerland as an exile.
 In 1536 he published the first edition of _The Institutes of the Christian Religion_.
-++}

 Calvin was an outspoken preacher and author who preached salvation by faith.
 He stressed the authority of Scripture.
 Calvin taught the predestination of the elect. {++He said, "You cannot manipulate God or put him in your debt.
 He saves you; you cannot do it for yourself."
 Calvin's doctrine of predestination is contrasted by Arminianism, which is based on the belief that any man can be saved if they believe.++}